Level/abstract-level/README.md

 The `keyEncoding` and `valueEncoding` options are forwarded to the `AbstractLevel` constructor and work the same, as if a new, separate database was created.
 They default to `'utf8'` regardless of the encodings configured on `db`.
 Other options are forwarded too but `abstract-level` has no relevant options at the time of writing.
 For example, setting the `createIfMissing` option will have no effect.
 Why is that?

-Like regular databases, sublevels open themselves but they do not affect the state of the parent database.
+Like regular databases, sublevels open themselves, but they do not affect the state of the parent database.
 This means a sublevel can be individually closed and (re)opened.
 If the sublevel is created while the parent database is opening, it will wait for that to finish.
-If the parent database is closed, then opening the sublevel will fail and subsequent operations on the sublevel will yield errors with code [`LEVEL_DATABASE_NOT_OPEN`](#errors).
+Closing the parent database will automatically close the sublevel, along with other resources like iterators.

 Lastly, the `name` argument can be an array as a shortcut to create nested sublevels.
 Those are normally created like so: